 I'm a PhD student in linguistics at the University of British Columbia with Dr. Molly Babel.
-My research focuses on phonetic variation in bilingual speech, for production, comprehension, and the link between them.
-I'm curious about how sounds are represented, processed, and produced—especially when there are multiple languages in play.
-Socially conditioned variation is another interest of mine, especially as it relates to non-native accents.
-I am passionate about connecting research outcomes to practical applications in areas like technology and education.
-I am part of the UBC Public Scholars Network, as well as the Language Sciences Initiative.
+I completed my BA in linguistics at the University of Washington in 2013.
+My research focuses on phonetic variation in bilingual speech production and comprehension, and what this tells us about how language is processed and represented in the minds of bilinguals.
+I'm also interested in socially conditioned variation, especially as it relates to non-native accents.
+I think it's important to connect research outcomes to practical applications in areas like technology and education.
+I am part of the UBC Public Scholars Network.

 I'm developing a conversational corpus of Cantonese-English bilingual speech, with support from the UBC Public Scholars Initiative, as part of my dissertation research.
 This corpus will have sufficient audio quality for phonetics research, and will be publicly available in the future.
 I will be giving a talk on April 26th as part of the PhDs Go Public series—it's at the central branch of the Vancouver Public Library.

 probabilistic reduction in spanish-english bilingual speech

 I presented an early version of this work at the 176th Meeting of the Acoustical Society of America (abstract), and will be presenting it at ICPhS in Melbourne, Australia this August.